symblai/symbl-docs/getting-started-with-async-api.md

 </Tabs>

-## 3. Grab additional conversational insights
+## Step 3.
+Grab additional conversational insights

-Here's more data you can grab with our [Conversation API](/docs/conversation-api/introduction):
+Here's more data that you can grab with our [Conversation API](/docs/conversation-api/introduction):

 **[View conversation topics](/docs/conversation-api/get-topics)**<br />